rustutilities/grp/README.md

-# srch
+# grp
-Grep like command
+grp is a grep like command build with Rust